Overview

 Project Management Onboarding

 If you are accessing the Change Orders (or any Project Management) tab for the first time, you will see a pop-up to help get you started with Project Management in Fieldwire and setting up your “Company” on the project.
 First, you’ll need to add your company name and click the "Next" button.
 This will be the same company name for all PM modules on the project.
 However, it is not automatically filled by the “Company” information you put into your profile settings.
+(For more information about profile settings, check out this article: Q&A: How do I update my email address and other profile information?)

 Next, you’ll be asked to enter your company code, which will help you and your team stay organized throughout the project.